San Jose PRIDE 2012

 As the city continued to grow in the 90’s, gay culture started to show itself in the mainstream, and attendance began to increase.
 Soon the yearly celebration outgrew the Stockton Street area.
 In 1995, after receiving an offer from the City of San Jose to return to Downtown, the Pride Parade and Festival was relocated to its current home in Discovery Meadow Park on San Carlos Street.
 With year-round support from hundreds of community volunteers and sponsors, thousands from near and far continue to gather annually to celebrate San Jose Pride, our diversity, and our community.

-In 2013, we celebrate the 38th Annual San Jose PRIDE Festival in spirit of “Strength and Diversity” during the third weekend in August, in Discovery Meadow Park, in Downtown San Jose.
+In 2014, we celebrate the 39th Annual Silicon Valley PRIDE Festival in the spirit of “Honoring our past ...
+Securing our Future” during the third Sunday in August, in Discovery Meadow Park, in Downtown San Jose.